lICENSING

 Steps to Becoming a Licensed Home Child Care Provider

-3. Sign up to take the required trainings (see Required Trainings).
+4. Sign up to take the required trainings (see Required Trainings on back of this page).
 This can often take time and planning because it depends on the availability of these trainings in your area.
 You should be very close to completing all the trainings before your Initial Licensing Visit.

 5. Continue to attend required trainings & ask the early childhood council about child care grant opportunities to assist with licensing costs.